We are bound by the Privacy Act 1988 (Cth) (Privacy Act) (including the Australian Privacy Principles) and the Privacy (Credit Reporting) Code 2014.

 In general, we do not use or disclose your information for a purpose other than:

-We may use your information to provide you with information about products and services, including those of third parties, other MyState Limited companies which we consider might be of interest to you.
+We may use your information to provide you with information about products and services, including those of third parties, other We Fund Pty Ltd companies which we consider might be of interest to you.

-We may also provide your details to other organisations for specific purposes such as direct marketing, pre-screening for direct marketing and to better understand our customer groups and profiles.
+We may also provide your details to other organisations for specific purposes such as direct marketing, statistical analysis, pre-screening for direct marketing and to better understand our customer groups and profiles.

-You may opt out at any time if you no longer wish to receive marketing information or do not wish to receive marketing information through a particular channel, like email.
-You can make this request by contacting or by ‘unsubscribing’ from our email marketing messages, which always include an unsubscribe option.
+You may opt out at any time if you no longer wish to receive marketing information or do not wish to receive marketing information through a particular channel, such as email.
+You can make this request by contacting us or by ‘unsubscribing’ from our email marketing messages, which always includes an unsubscribe option.

 4.2.
 CREDIT DIRECT MARKETING